 Types of chocolate panning dictate how the coating feeds into the pan and over the inclusions.
 The method used will depend on the existing equipment and the type of inclusions covered.

 After panning, the chocolates go to the polishing and glazing steps of the process.
 Polishing creates a smooth surface that evenly reflects light to appear more appealing.
 The polish and glaze also help to seal the confection from moisture and harden the exterior, helping it to last longer.
 Finishing options determine the appearance of the candy when complete.

 The art of Artisanal Chocolate Panning involves the creation of a layer of chocolate, surrounding the center, then dusting or polishing to a high gloss.
-Our chocolate and nut butter artisanal panning processes turn the food inside a steel barrel.
+Our chocolate and nut butter artisanal panning processes turn the food inside a stainless steel barrel.
 As the barrel turns, we add the coating to the inclusions.
 Once evenly coated, we finish the candies with a confectioner’s glaze, which creates shine and gloss.